-The East Carolina University - Coastal Carolina Community College Pirate Promise Program
+The East Carolina University Pirate Promise

-This program is a partnership between East Carolina University (ECU) and Coastal Carolina Community College (CCCC).
-Benefits include: guaranteed admission to ECU, a waived ECU application fee, and joint academic advising and financial aid counseling.
-Additionally, Pirate Promise students are eligible to purchase an ECU 1 Card to participate in campus events as well as activities.
-Pirate Promise students will also have access to ECU libraries and virtual workshop series.
-Requirements include enrolling as a full-time student in your first year at CCCC in an approved associate degree program (AA, AE, AFA, AS, AAS Air Conditioning, Heating, and Refrigeration Technology, AAS Architectural Technology, AAS Early Childhood Education, AAS Electronics Engineering Technology, or AAS Information Technology), and maintaining a cumulative GPA of 2.5.
+The program is a partnership between East Carolina University (ECU) and Coastal Carolina Community College.
+Benefits for eligible students accepted into Pirate Promise include: guaranteed admission to ECU, a waived ECU application fee, and joint academic advising.
+Additionally, Pirate Promise students may participate in Pirate Promise campus events.
+Pirate Promise students will also have access to ECU libraries.
+Requirements include, but are not limited to, enrolling as a full-time student in an approved associate degree program with 30 credit hours or less of coursework completed for the eligible program of study and one full year of community college remaining as well as a cumulative GPA of a 2.5.